-- Enter long-term care (LTC) facilities from hospitals are sometimes accompanied by a discharge list of medications from the hospital formulary, with very shortterm planning taken into account (often under 8 hours). - Are discharged from a hospital to a home. - End their skilled nursing facility Medicare Part A stay (where payments include all pharmacy charges) and who need to revert to their Part D plan formulary. - End a long-term care facility stay and return to the community.
+- Enter long-term care (LTC) facilities from hospitals are sometimes accompanied by a discharge list of medications from the hospital formulary, with very shortterm planning taken into account (often under 8 hours). - Are discharged from a hospital to a home. - o End their skilled nursing facility Medicare Part A stay (where payments include all pharmacy charges) and who need to revert to their Part D plan formulary. - Revoke Hospice status and revert to Original Medicare benefits - o End a long-term care facility stay and return to the community.